mkl061/TBT4165/README.md

 # TBT4165
 TBT4165 - System Biology and Biological Networks.
-Fourth semester of Master's Degree.
+Fourth semester of Master's Degree at NTNU.